mit-dormcon/website/docs/about/funding.md

 ### Post-Event Report

-1. After the event, you are required to submit a post event report, which should detail final expenses and the number of attendees, as well as any other relevant notes.
+- After the event, you are required to submit a post event report, which should detail final expenses and the number of attendees, as well as any other relevant notes.
-2. DormCon reserves the right to rescind or reduce funding if this report is not submitted, or if the final reported expenses are significantly different from the budget submitted on the funding application.
+- DormCon reserves the right to rescind or reduce funding if this report is not submitted, or if the final reported expenses are significantly different from the budget submitted on the funding application.
 In such a case, dorm presidents will vote to approve the reduction in funding at the next possible GBM.

 ## Resident Events

 ### Definition

-Events that are sponsored by an individual dorm resident and are open and advertised to everyone.
+Events that are sponsored by individual dorm residents and are open and advertised to everyone.

 ### Examples

-A Dr. Who watch party
+A Doctor Who watch party

 ### Specifications